ontodev/robot/docs/reason.md

   --output results/reasoned.owl
 ```

-Finally, `reason` includes two more options to help clean the reasoned output (by default, these are `false`):
+Finally, `reason` includes two more options to help clean the reasoned output:
-* `--exclude-duplicate-axioms`: if set to true, the axioms will not be added to the output if they exist in an import.
+* `--exclude-duplicate-axioms`: if set to true, the axioms will not be added to the output if they exist in an import (default `false`).
-* `--remove-redundant-subclass-axioms`: if set to true, any redundant axioms (those that have been asserted and were also inferred) will be removed from the output.
+* `--remove-redundant-subclass-axioms`: if set to false, redundant axioms (those that have been asserted and were also inferred) are included in the output (default `true`).

 If no `--reasoner` is provided, ROBOT will default to ELK.
 The following other reasoner options are supported: